-The stated purpose of this bill is to ensure that all violators of the Code are held accountable for their violations by 1) adding a minimum penalty and amending the maximum penalty per violation of the Code and clarifying what constitutes a separate offense; and 2) requiring the Commission to consider certain factors when imposing penalties and to set, charge, and collect administrative fines.
-Because the measure fails to set forth a clear and warranted justification for requiring the imposition of penalties, a presumption could well be made that the measure is intended as a "power grab" to afford the Commission expanded authority to subjectively and unilaterally determine the amount of any mandatory penalty imposed for any violation of any provision, rule, order, or permit condition adopted pursuant to the Code.
-Moreover, this measure proposes that each day such a violation exists or continues to exist constitutes a separate offense.
-Such authority would arguably afford the Commission unbridled power to subjectively and arbitrarily impose mandatory penalties upon water users and permittees which could potentially control and prohibit use of water resources throughout the State.

-While seemingly implausible, such a presumption is certainly not out of the question given at least two proposals similarly made by the Commission in the recent past to 1) unilaterally allow the Commission to designate an area as a water management area by disregarding appropriate procedural vehicles, circumventing existing laws, failing to properly collaborate with county water authorities, and neglecting potential negative impacts to affected stakeholders and community members in doing so; and 2) amend the Hawaii Revised Statures (HRS) Section 174-C, to technically separate "water shortage" from "water emergency" issues to justify an expansion of the Commission's authority to declare an emergency which would allow itself to take actions as it unilaterally deems necessary to address the emergency, including but not limited to apportioning, rotating, limiting or prohibiting the use of the water resources.
+This bill does not contain an express purpose clause setting forth a clear and warranted reason for the measure, therefore a presumption could well be made that the measure is intended as a "power grab" to afford the Commission expanded authority to subjectively and unilaterally determine the amount of any penalty imposed for any violation of any provision, rule, order, or permit condition adopted pursuant to the Code.
+Moreover, this measure proposes that each day such a violation exists or continues to exist to constitutes a separate offense.
+Such authority would arguably afford the Commission unbridled power to subjectively and arbitrarily impose penalties upon water users and permittees which could potentially control and prohibit use of water resources throughout the State.
+While seemingly an outlandish proposition, such a presumption is certainly not be too implausible given at least two proposals similarly made by the Commission in the recent past to 1) unilaterally allow the Commission to designate an area as a water management area by disregarding appropriate procedural vehicles, circumventing existing laws, failing to properly collaborate with county water authorities, and neglecting potential negative impacts to affected stakeholders and community members in doing so; and 2) amend the Hawaii Revised Statures (HRS) Section 174-C, to technically separate "water shortage" from "water emergency" issues to justify an expansion of the Commission's authority to declare an emergency which would allow itself to take actions as it unilaterally deems necessary to address the emergency, including but not limited to apportioning, rotating, limiting or prohibiting the use of the water resources.